 In the South wall of the chancel is a delightful 14C piscina containing an Eight lobed drain.
 There is a miniature copy in the arch above.

 The War Memorial on the North wall records the names of seven Sapiston men who died in World War 1.
 The Rev'd Arthur Rogers, priest here for 25 years, who died in 1840, has a small plaque in his memory over the priest's door in the South wall.
 Opposite is a memorial to John Bull who died in 1643.
 Two 17C ledger slabs in the floor are both memorials to members of the Aldham family, who owned the manor here.

 There are four bells (not hanging), the oldest cast by Brasyer's Norwich Foundary in 1480.

 In recent times Sapiston Church and the surrounding countryside has been used in filming parts of the television series Dad's Army.

 Not so many years ago, the prosperity of the two villages was integral with the Euston Estate but now, although strong links remain, very few parishioners are in estate employment.
-Within our community, which numbers about 450 people in 190 houses, we have professionals, artisans, agricultural workers and civil employees of the adjacent RAF Station.
+Within our community, we have professionals, artisans, agricultural workers and civil employees of the adjacent RAF Station.